 - From 1 July 2017 you will not be entitled to claim deductions for travel expenses related to inspecting, maintaining, or collecting rent for a residential rental property. - Investors who purchase plant and equipment for their residential investment property after 9 May 2017 will be able to claim a deduction over the effective life of that asset.
 However, subsequent owners of that property will be unable to claim deductions for plant and equipment items purchased by a previous owner.
-Acquisitions of existing plant and equipment items will be reflected in the cost base for CGT purposes for subsequent investors. - Individuals, trusts, and Self-Managed Super Funds cannot claim holding costs (such as borrowing costs, interest, Council rates, land taxes etc) incurred over vacant land from 1 July 2019 onwards. - The ATO has announced a crack-down on expenses being claimed by property investors.
+Acquisitions of existing plant and equipment items will be reflected in the cost base for capital gains tax (CGT) purposes for subsequent investors. - Individuals, trusts, and self-managed super funds cannot claim holding costs (such as borrowing costs, interest, Council rates, land taxes etc) incurred over vacant land from 1 July 2019 onwards.

+The ATO has announced a crack-down on expenses being claimed by property investors.
 Please ensure you can substantiate all property expenses included in your tax return.